 The non-strategic Value Portfolio (VP) segment almost exclusively comprises public budget financing exposures.
-In 2021, the credit spreads of countries on the European periphery settled just below the previous year's level following a short-term widening of spreads in the second quarter of 2021. (source: Bloomberg)
+In 2022, the credit spreads of countries on the European periphery settled above the previous year's level following a sustained widening of spreads from the second quarter of 2022 onwards (source: Bloomberg).